Do You Need A Business License to Sell on Shopify?

 Make sure to check whether your Business Operation License needs to be renewed—operating a business with an expired license can result in fees or fines.

-Do You Need a Business License for Your Shopify Store?
+Do You Need A Business License for Your Shopify Store?

-- You use the Shopify payment gateway.
+- Using the Shopify payment gateway.

-Notice that if you’re selling regular groceries or home products, then no, you don’t need a business license for your Shopify store.
-However, it may still be a good idea to check your local state licensing or legislation office or the Small Business Administration (SBA) to see what licenses may still apply.
+Notice that if you’re selling regular groceries or home products, then you don’t need a business license for your Shopify store.
+However, it may still be a good idea to check your local state licensing office or the Small Business Administration (SBA) to see what licenses may still apply.